There is a flood alert in effect. Please stay safe and follow the latest Flooding information and advice.

 The 64-mile section of the King Charles III England Coast Path between Brean Down and Minehead takes you on an amazing journey along the Somerset coast.

-To find out more about walking this stretch of the trail visit our sample itinerary on the National Trails website and download our short walking guide 624 KB PDF
+To find out more about walking this stretch of the trail, visit our sample itinerary on the National Trails website and download our short walking guide.

 Where you can go

-Please note that conservation areas and other sites on the route may restrict access to the coastal margin, so make sure you check first and obey signs along the path indicating where areas have restricted access.
+Conservation areas and other sites on the route may restrict access to the coastal margin.
+So make sure you check first and obey signs along the path indicating where areas have restricted access.

-Just because the map says you can go there doesn’t mean it is safe to do so.
+Just because the map says you can go there does not mean it is safe to do so.
 Always take note of warning signs along the path.

 Remember, when using areas of the trail on the beach always check the tide times and at all times on the trail follow the Countryside Code.